Genusbiz/docs/users/search-and-refine/refining-search-results.md

 ![IDFE8FE318FA854AF7.png](media/IDFE8FE318FA854AF7.png)

 To select more than one refinement link within one refiner, press and hold the CTRL key when selecting the refinement links.
 The selected refinement links are highlighted, and the selection can be changed by clicking selected and unselected refinement links as long as the CTRL key is pressed.
 When the CTRL key is released, the selected refinement links are applied to the search.
 Only objects matching any of the selected refinement links are kept.
-If you press the SHIFT key when selecting refinement links, the operator for the criterion is reversed and only objects <span style="TEXT-DECORATION: underline">not matching any of the refinement links are kept.
+If you press the SHIFT key when selecting refinement links, the operator for the criterion is reversed and only objects _not_ matching any of the refinement links are kept.

- <span style="FONT-STYLE: italic">For example:
+_For example:_

 A table with employees have three refiners; Department, Employee State, and Sales Territory.